“Our Business is doing great without a website, so why should we invest in having a website?”

 2) Your website is your online ‘Curb Appeal’.

-If someone was looking to buy XYZ plumbing in Woodstock, Ontario, and they do a google search for “Woodstock Ontario Plumber” but can’t find XYZ, then they will assume that people online aren’t finding your business.
+If someone is looking to buy XYZ plumbing in Woodstock, Ontario, and they do a Google search for “Woodstock Ontario Plumber” but can’t find XYZ, then they will assume that people online aren’t finding your business.

 Your purchaser is asking themselves how a NEW customer would find your business so the person purchasing your business can grow it to be worth more than they’ve paid.

-Also, if the clientele you’ve built includes your best friend from high school, the lady who first connected you with the Chamber of Commerce 32 years ago and your bowling team, your peers are in the same stage as you.
-They may end up retiring in the Muskokas or spending winters in a warmer climate, so the purchase is focussed on where new clients are going to come from.
+Also, if the clientele you’ve built includes your best friend from high school, the lady who first connected you with the Chamber of Commerce 32 years ago, and your bowling team, your peers are in the same stage as you.
+They may end up retiring in the Muskokas or spending winters snowbirding in a warmer climate, so the purchase is focused on where new clients will come from.

 3) Your Website needs to have a time-tested foundation.

-The thing we all have an we all need more of is time.
-Your purchaser is likely savvy with the online world and probably understands they you can’t get a website up today, and be on the first page of Google tomorrow… most Google ranking takes 60-90 days from launch, and hopefully you’re on something better than page 10.
-From there, it takes time, blog posts, revisions so Google sees fresh content and lots of traffic to move up the ranks to page 1.
+The thing we all have and need more of is time.
+Your purchaser is likely savvy with the online world and probably understands that you can’t get a website up today and be on the first page of Google tomorrow… most Google ranking takes 60-90 days from launch.
+Hopefully, you’re on something better than page 10.
+From there, it takes time, blog posts, and revisions so Google sees fresh content and lots of traffic to move up the ranks to page 1.

-Your purchaser is not only going to see the cost and time involved in getting the website live, they’re going to know that it takes time for that website to produce results.
-If you offer them a website that’s got a history of producing results, you’ll be satisfying their concerns before they realize they have any concerns.
+Your purchaser will not only see the cost and time involved in getting the website live, but they’re also going to know that it takes time for that website to produce results.
+If you offer them a website with a history of producing results, you’ll satisfy their concerns before they realize they have any concerns.

 4) What will appeal to a ‘First-Time’ buyer for your business?